Using Applied Games to Motivate Speech Without Bias (Industry placement Lightspeed Research)

-Eliciting linguistic data from children faces several difficulties such as investment of researcher time and few available participants.
-Because of this, many language acquisition studies have to make do with few subjects and coarse sampling rates (measured in months).
-It would be ideal if a game could crowd-source the relevant linguistic data with frequent, short game sessions.
+Eliciting linguistic data faces several difficulties such as investment of researcher time and few available participants.
+Because of this, many language elicitation studies have to make do with few subjects and coarse sampling rates (measured in months).
+It would be ideal if a game could crowd-source relevant linguistic data with frequent, short game sessions.
 To this end, David’s research is looking into how games shape and elicit players’ linguistic behaviour.

 Home institution: York